BraedenSilver/BraedenSilver.github.io/BRAND_GUIDE.md

 ## Imagery and embeds
 - The guest book now runs through a single GitHub Discussion.
 Encourage people to upload tasteful avatars through GitHub rather than storing them in the repo.
 - giscus loads inside a card on `/pages/guestbook.html`.
 Keep the layout roomy and the copy short so the embed feels native to the rest of the site.
-- The iframe themes live in `assets/giscus-theme-light.css` and `assets/giscus-theme-dark.css`.
-Mirror any brand color tweaks in both files.
+- The embed now uses giscus's default theme.
+If you decide to customize it again, update both `assets/giscus-theme-light.css` and `assets/giscus-theme-dark.css` so light and dark modes stay in sync.

 ## Layout and navigation
 - Every page loads the shared header/footer via `js/site.js`.
 If you add a new section, wire it into `SITE_CONTENT.navItems` and mirror the change in `partials/header.html` for the no-JavaScript fallback.